 Advertisement

 Passport checks at Spanish customs.
 Photo: Josep LAGO / AFP

 What happens when you want to travel to Spain, but your passport has expired?
 Are you still able to enter with an ID document or similar?
-We take a look at the situation for Spanish citizens, EU citizens, non-EU foreigners with residency in Spain and third-country tourists.
+We take a look at the situation for Spanish citizens, EU citizens, non-EU residents in Spain and third-country tourists.

+Advertisement